 He waved Belyna over.
 “Can you make sure she gets home?

 Belyna nodded.
 “Yes, coach.”

 “No!
 Wait!
 New orders.
-Do everything in your power, and I mean everything and anything, to stop me attacking that man.”
+Do everything in your power to stop me attacking that man.”

 Because a pack of men pushed past the bouncers and entered the Lateen.
 A big, balding giant of a man in his forties with an absurd moustache was clearly leading the others, who appeared to be more minders than anything.
 The big man looked around twirling the end of his curling moustache, shaking his head upon taking note of all the drunks and the passed-out players.
 Then his gaze found Neuvil and he gave a gap-toothed grin.
 Clapping twice to grab the attention of the minders, he thrust his chin towards Neuvil.
 The pack of them walked over like hyenas closing for the kill.

 Neuvil gave a minute shake of the head to Gosling in answer to the question the Lateen’s owner had posed by moving his eyebrows up and narrowing an eye.

 “There you are, Karsgaard.
 I’ve been looking for you.”